 - Air pollution

-- Toxicity of radioactive nature of e-waste to water, soil, humans as well as animals
+- Toxicity of radioactive nature of e-waste to water, soil, human as well as animals

 - Substantially increased expenditure on healthcare